LoadingByte/cinecred/README.md

 Cinecred
 ========

-Create beautiful film credit sequences – without pain.
+Create beautiful film credits without the pain.

 Visit the website at https://loadingbyte.com/cinecred/ for further information about the nature of this software, as well as manifold download options.